-It wasn't until I stumbled across the research of neurotransmitter imbalances and how to use supplements to balance your brain chemistry and heal addictions, that I really overcame my addictive tendencies.
+It wasn't until I stumbled across the research of neurotransmitter imbalances and learned how to use supplements to balance your brain chemistry and heal addictions, that I finally overcame my addictive tendencies.

 I have listed several supplements I find helpful in the process of quitting smoking.
 Obviously you don’t have to take supplements to quit.
 However, for many of us, the reason we relapse and start smoking again is because we feel so crap due to imbalances in the body.

 You stop smoking, expecting to feel much better, only to find weeks or even months on, that you still have terrible cravings.
 You may also feel irritable and foggy headed.